software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 12
 >
-> Implement a REST API endpoint for _getting all quizzes_ in newest to oldest order.
+> Implement a REST API endpoint for _getting all quizzes_.
 Only _published quizzes_ should be returned by the endpoint.
 >
 > Create an issue for each task.
 Set the Sprint milestone and add the issues to the backlog.